MLBazaar/BTB/README.md

 The process works by letting know the selector which models have been already tested and which scores they have obtained, and letting it decide which model to test next.

+### Recommenders
+If you have trained m pipelines on n datasets, recommenders allow you to get proposals for a new dataset based on the accuracy of the previous performance of the pipelines.
+We have a simple implementation of the recommender system in the submodule called [recommendation](https://github.com/HDI-Project/BTB/tree/master/btb/recommendation).

+We will be providing a few examples soon.
+Meanwhile you can read about our current results in the following thesis by Laura Gustafson [(pdf)](https://dai.lids.mit.edu/wp-content/uploads/2018/05/Laura_MEng_Final.pdf)

 ## Installation

 ### Install with pip